 The transmit symbol On is selected by TDD control logic.
-For each TDD cycle (specified in 202.3.6), the transmitter will send out Tn and 0, based on symbol time index n.
+For each TDD cycle (specified in 202.3.6), the transmitter will send out Tn or Z, based on symbol time index n.

 n will be continuous symbol count modulo N_tdd.
 The 33-bit scrambler shall be stopped during refresh headers and QUIET period.